The Twins Almanac for July

 Becquer Hits Pinch-Hit Walk-Off Grand Slam

 It was the Twins’ third grand slam in four days (Killebrew 7/1, and Allison 7/3).
-Altogether, the Twins hit eight grand slams during their inaugural season—still the team record.
+Altogether, the Twins hit eight grand slams during their inaugural season, which is still the team record.

 July 4, 1961 (Game 2)